nperezg/biosounds/README.md

 # ecoSound-web

+## Description

+Web application for ecoacoustics to archive and manage soundscapes, host reference recordings, navigate spectrograms, annotate and review animal vocalisations or other sounds.

 ## Credits and license

-Developed by [Noemi Perez](https://github.com/nperezg) and [Kevin Darras](https://github.com/kdarras), from the University of Goettingen.

-The current repository was forked from [BioSounds](https://github.com/nperezg/biosounds).

-ecoSounds is licensed under the [GNU General Public License, v3](https://www.gnu.org/licenses/gpl-3.0.en.html).
+Developed by [Noemi Perez](https://github.com/nperezg) and [Kevin Darras](https://github.com/kdarras). ecoSound-web was forked from [BioSounds](https://github.com/nperezg/biosounds) and is licensed under the [GNU General Public License, v3](https://www.gnu.org/licenses/gpl-3.0.en.html).

-The corresponding citable, updatable scientific publication is in [F1000Research](https://f1000research.com/).
+The corresponding updatable scientific publication is in [F1000Research](https://f1000research.com/).

+## Quick start (for end users)

+A working instance of ecoSound-web can be accessed [here](https://soundefforts.uni-goettingen.de/biosounds) with limited functionality within the open collections.

+You may learn about the basic functionality in the user guide (see Wiki).

 ## Quick start (for developers)

-BioSounds uses [Docker](https://www.docker.com) which provides a solution based on containers where the app can run easily in your computer.
-That avoids having to manually install all libraries, database and other components necessary for running BioSounds.

-For facilitating the process, we have added a couple of files: install.sh and run.sh with all necessary commands.
-There is also a Makefile with some extra helpful commands to access the docker containers.
+We use [Docker](https://www.docker.com) to run the app in your computer.
+We provide install.sh and run.sh files with all necessary commands, and a Makefile with extra commands to access the docker containers.

 You need to install [docker](https://docs.docker.com/engine/install) and [docker-compose](https://docs.docker.com/compose/install) directly in your machine.
 Please read the documentation and follow the instructions carefully.
 We don't offer support for docker installation and configuration.